-Do you have a beauty product you’re trying to sell but your marketing materials are less than, well, beautiful?
+Do you have a hair care, skincare or beauty product you’re trying to sell but your marketing materials are less than, well, beautiful?

 Or perhaps your web copy about the product’s unique qualities is less than riveting.

 Before you begin marketing and writing copy, define your product line.
 The beauty and cosmetic market is well-established.
 And the dominant players are big-name companies with brands they’ve heavily invested in promoting.